Tw1nM4x/Compiler/README.md

 Compiler for the Pascal written on C#

 # Building compiler in VS2022
-The compiler is developed on the .NET Core 3.1 platform.

-To build it in Windows, I use Microsoft Visual Studio 2019.
+To build it in Windows, I use Microsoft Visual Studio 2022.

 After downloading the source, open CCompiler.sln in Visual Studio.